-- Further to the provisions of Section 105 of the Air Navigation Regulations, all aeroplanes of a maximum certificated take-off mass of over 27 000 kg for which the individual certificate of airworthiness is first issued on or after 1 January 2021, shall autonomously transmit information from which a position can be determined by the operator at least once every minute, when in distress, in accordance with Appendix 9. - 6.18.2 It is recommended that all aeroplanes of a maximum certificated take-off mass of over 5 700 kg for which the individual certificate of airworthiness is first issued on or after 1 January 2021, should autonomously transmit information from which a position can be determined at least once every minute, when in distress, in accordance with Appendix 9.

-- 6.18.3 Further to the provisions of Section 105 of the Air Navigation Regulations, the operator shall make position information of a flight in distress available to the appropriate organizations, as established by FAL. - Note: Refer to 4.2.1.3.1 for operator responsibilities when using third parties.
+- Further to the provisions of Section 105 of the Air Navigation Regulations, As of 1 January 2025, all aeroplanes of a maximum certificated take-off mass of over 27 000 kg for which the individual certificate of airworthiness is first issued on or after 1 January 2024, shall autonomously transmit information from which a position can be determined by the operator at least once every minute, when in distress, in accordance with Appendix 9. - 6.18.2 It is recommended that all aeroplanes of a maximum certificated take-off mass of over 5 700 kg for which the individual certificate of airworthiness is first issued on or after 1 January 2023, should autonomously transmit information from which a position can be determined at least once every minute, when in distress, in accordance with Appendix 9. - 6.18.3 Further to the provisions of Section 105 of the Air Navigation Regulations, the operator shall make position information of a flight in distress available to the appropriate organizations, as established by CAAF.